michal1986/pokemon-manager-michal-drankowski/README.md

 Things to improve:

  - we have authentication done in resolvers, but we have hardcoded password.
 Ideally we should add User model to schema (and db)
-  - Filtering happening on the frontend side only
+  - Filtering & sorting happening on the frontend side only
   - We lack that 'Suprise me' button
+  - limiting pokemons happening on the backend side

 # Pokemon Manager